 An employer will have to pay an initial setup fee.
 The amount is minimized because of the considerable amount of savings present over the long term.

-Employees get a reimbursement for the expenses as it is a part of the flexible spending accounts.
-It means that expenses have to be paid from your pocket at first and then the employer reimburses employees.
+Staff members get a reimbursement for the expenses as it is a part of the flexible spending accounts.
+It means that expenses have to be paid from your pocket at first and then the employer reimburses crew members.

-Employees are not eligible for changing elections all throughout the years except for some qualifying events, such as considerable cost change under the health plan or the spouse of an employee dropping coverage in the time of their own open enrollment period.
+Employees are not eligible for changing elections all throughout the years except for some qualifying events, such as considerable cost change under the health plan or the spouse of a staff member dropping coverage in the time of their own open enrollment period.

 With a Section 125 Plan or Cafeteria Plan, employees save money to be able to pay their dental, medical, or dependent-care expenses from the flexible spending account but on pretax payroll taxes.
 This can reduce their taxable income and the FICA taxes of the employer.